 The goal of the program is to enable administrators to better meet the challenges of their current positions, while also preparing them for future promotional opportunities.
 The program will parallel the leadership development program for school-based leaders.

 The program includes activities organized to give participants an opportunity to discuss and apply leadership theories in their current administrative positions.
 Seminars and application sessions will be the primary vehicles for knowledge acquisition and innovation.
 The program is offered in two phases with six full-day monthly seminars each.
 The morning session is devoted to the review and discussion of current research on topics related to executive leadership and management practices.
 The afternoon session will be a Leadership Practice Community, where participants will share best practices and engage in problem-solving activities.

 Seminar topics include: Fundamental Principles of Leadership and Management: Team Building Activities, Self-Assessment Inventories; Strategic Planning and Execution: Leadership in the 21st Century; Organization and Time Management: Increasing Efficiency and Productivity; Coaching Employees to High Performance; The Customer Experience: Providing Quality Services to Our Clients, Leading Change Effectively, Project Management, Budget Development, Data-Driven Leadership, and Equity and Excellence in the Workplace.

 An informational/recruitment workshop will be held mid-November 2018 at the Carver Educational Services Center (CESC), 850 Hungerford Drive, Rockville, in the 162 Training Room to answer questions and clarify the program requirements.
 Attendance is not required to apply.
-For additional information, contact Ms. Eugenia "Jeanie" S. Dawson, director, Leadership Development Program at 301-279-8440.
+For additional information, contact Mr. Gary Bartee director of elementary leadership training at 301-279-8440.

 ^ Back to Top